 Creating a great restaurant furniture layout is a delicate balancing act: you want to maximize your revenue by seating as many customers as your kitchen can handle, but you can’t overcrowd your space.
 Having too many tables and chairs not only makes customers uncomfortable, it also impedes movement for wait staff, slowing down service and causing frustration for everyone.
 Too few seats is similarly annoying, as customers will have to wait for tables, causing you to lose money from fewer sales and an inefficient kitchen.

-Think carefully about the flow of your dining room.
+In addition to quantity of seats, think carefully about the flow of your dining room.
 How do your customers get around?
 How about your staff?
-Where are the bottle necks and where might space be wasted?
+Where are the bottlenecks and where might space be wasted?
+Think about ways to incorporate clear paths through the dining room and to the restrooms for customer comfort, and intuitive lanes for servers and bussers to move from the kitchen to tables with ease.
 The design of your restaurant is as much about efficiency as it is aesthetics.

 Don't forget about the ancillary spaces, too.
 For example, do you plan on doing a lot of takeout business?
 If you neglect to think about how picking up orders will work, you could end up with takeout customers clogging up waiting areas, hallways intended for kitchen traffic, or even taking seats at the bar without ordering anything, causing you to lose the revenue that an additional customer would bring.
 And speaking of waiting areas, what happens when you have a long queue?
 Without planning enough space for waiting, customers may be forced to stand awkwardly in the dining room or outside the restaurant, and may ultimately decide the wait isn’t worth it.